 Opportunities for Higher Education Institutions in the UK

-A new full funding call will go out on 16 August 2017.
+A new full funding call opened on 23 August 2017 and will be open until 20 October 2017.
 Funding will be available for joint research proposals in all subject areas under two different calls:

 Although funded by the UK Government, the money available is not ODA funding.
 Applications from the humanities and social sciences are encouraged.
 More information can be found on the UKIERI website.

 Results from the first Phase Three funding call have been announced:

 Announced by former Prime Minister Tony Blair, during a visit to India in September 2005, the programme was launched in April 2006.